malumisa/Project_3_team_10/README.md

 6. Dashboard of Weather showing Temperature by putting the cites name.
 7. Observing the weather data for past 7 days of each cities.

+### Libraries and dependencies
+Flask powered API
+Bootstrap for styling the application
+Data stored in SQLite
+json
+plotly.graph_objs as go
+plotly.express as px
+plotly.offline as pyo
+html
+d3js
+leaflet

 Observations:
 • Mapping- The map distribution of cities in Canada using the weather elements as markers.
 ![image](https://user-images.githubusercontent.com/114265749/221611484-bee0e046-fca7-4278-ab54-2e057bc5035b.png)